 - WAV bit depth - Bit-depth affects the noise-floor of the sample.
 This determines the quietest sound that can be captured or smallest changes in loudness that can be resolved.
 Generally 16 Bits is enough for music distribution.
 Use 24 or 32 Bit for archiving music production files.

 - 16-Bit integer wave is the highest-quality audio file compatible with a wide range of playback devices.
 It's also the CD audio format so if you want to create audio files compatible with CD

 format use 44.1 kHz, 16-Bit .wav files make sure to set 44.1 kHz in the Audio Settings window.
 NOTE: FL Studio does not burn to CD format, it creates audio files ready for burning.
 Use any VST CD burning program to create the audio CD.

-- 24-Bit integer wave is a common bit-depth used by DAW hardware & some older software DAWs.
+- 24-Bit integer wave is a common bit-depth used by DAW hardware & some older DAW software.
 Use this bit-depth if 32-Bit (see below) float is not supported by the device or application.

 - 32-Bit floating point is the native format of FL Studio's mix engine.
 Render to 32-Bit float when you intend to continue mixing or editing the file in another application (wave editor or DAW) that supports the 32-Bit float format.
 32-Bit float provides more precision for audio processing and so will ensure the highest quality is preserved during post-production activities.

 - Sample rate (not shown here) - Set the FL Studio project sample rate in the Audio Settings.